Powerlearnproject/se-assignment-2-introduction-to-software-engineering-His-Excellency01/README.md

 Process: Programming can be more individualistic, while software engineering is often a collaborative effort.

-Software Development Life Cycle (SDLC):
+**Software Development Life Cycle (SDLC):**

-Answer:
+Explain the various phases of the Software Development Life Cycle.
+Provide a brief description of each phase.
+Agile vs. Waterfall Models:

+**Answer:**

 1 Requirements
 2 Design
 3 Implementation